 Please note that there are several regions in the U.S. that do not change the time, such as Arizona (except a small portion in Northwest Arizona called Navajo Indian Reservation).
 Also, the state of Hawaii and the regions like America Samoa, Guam, Puerto Rico and the U.S. Virgin Island do not observe Daylight Savings Time.

 Until 2006, most of the state of Indiana didn’t observe Daylight Savings Time.
-However, they follow the time according to the Eastern time zone (except a small portion near Chicago that includes cities like Gary and a small portion in south near Kentucky follows Central time zone).
+However, they follow the time according to the Eastern time zone (except a small portion near Chicago that includes cities like Gary and a small portion in the south near Kentucky that follow the Central time zone).

 Banks: 9:00 AM – 5:00 PM weekdays and 9:00 AM – 12:00 PM on Saturday.
 This may vary.

 Post offices: 8:00 AM – 5:00 PM and 9:00 AM – 12:00 PM on Saturday.
 This may vary.

 Stores generally open early in the east coast and are open later and later as you go towards the west coast.
 Some stores may not open until 10 or 11 a.m., but they often stay open until 6, 8, or even 10 p.m.
 Large shopping malls are open every day until around 9:00 PM with the exception of Sunday when they close at either 6:00 PM or 7:00 PM.